Chart Color Schemes

 AreaSearch analysis places Torrens well above average for employment performance across multiple indicators

-Conversely, accommodation & food services had lower representation at 4.7% versus the regional average of 6.5%.
-Employment opportunities locally appeared limited based on Census working population vs resident population count.
-In the past year, employment increased by 1.2%, while labour force and unemployment remained broadly flat.
-ACT experienced employment growth of 1.4% and a 0.2 percentage point drop in unemployment.
-State-level data to 25-Nov shows ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.8% over ten years.
-Applying these projections to Torrens' employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, though these are simple weighting extrapolations for illustrative purposes only.
+Accommodation & food showed lower representation at 4.7% versus the regional average of 6.5%.
+Employment opportunities locally appeared limited based on Census working population vs resident population counts.
+Over a 12-month period ending in September 2025, employment increased by 1.2%, with labour force growth also 1.2%, keeping unemployment flat.
+In contrast, ACT saw employment grow by 1.4% and labour force by 1.2%, with a 0.2 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, varying significantly between sectors.
+Applying these projections to Torrens' employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment